cocos2d/cocos2d-x/README.md

 ```
 $ cd cocos2d-x/build
 $ python ./android-build.py cpp-empty-test -p 10
-$ adb install ../tests/cpp-empty-tst/proj.android/bin/cpp-empty-test.apk
+$ adb install ../tests/cpp-empty-tst/proj.android/bin/CppEmptyTest-debug.apk
-Then click the icon on Android device to start it
 ```

+Then click item on Android device to run tests.
+Available value of `-p` is the API level, cocos2d-x supports from level 10.

 Contributing to the Project